TelemetryDeck/docs/articles/signal-type-naming.md

 - `Main.AppLaunched`
 - `Preferences.ErrorModal.Shown`

 We recommend you don’t make the paths too specific or deeper than, say, 3 levels.
-OOtherwise, you’ll run into annoying mismatches when you move a feature around but can’t really rename the insight type to match.
+Otherwise, you’ll run into annoying mismatches when you move a feature around but can’t really rename the insight type to match.

 ## Distinguishing between views, actions and events